christophgil/bash_builtin_SQL_DB/README.md

 # bash_builtin_SQL_DB

-Bash builtins for using Postgresql and SQLite SQL databases in Bash scripts.
+Bash extensions for Postgresql and SQLite SQL databases in Bash scripts.